sxan-experience/sxan-landing/whitepaper.md

 ## Blockchain type

-We built a fractal Graphchain using Erlang with a DAG (Directed Acyclic Graph) database architecture.
+We remixed a fractal Graphchain using Erlang/Elixer with a DAG (Directed Acyclic Graph) ETS database architecture.

 Instead of a linear blockchain, this Graphchain gives the network powers and options to best achieve various goals and outcomes.
 Our implementation is best thought of as an immutable library covered in a decentralized nervous system.

 ## Protocols